 Additionally, the wallet encrypts all private keys and spending passwords, which protects holders from cyber threats.

-Holders can also export their private keys to paper certificates, which is the ultimate form of cold storage and the most secure.
+Holders can also export their private keys to paper certificates, the ultimate cold storage form and the most secure.

 Moreover, they can back up all their information, which allows holders to recover their funds.
 They can also monitor transaction assurance levels, so holders can see when their transactions become irreversible.